OK, it’s not exactly a pearl earring, although you’ll probably never guess what I actually used instead. Looks lovely though.

 The photograph of model ‘Avalon’ was taken by Australian based Hazel Blake Photography, you’ll find her on Facebook here.
 Obviously, it’s a beautifully creative photo shoot image, so why mess with it?

-When creating and designing fine art textures for my Etsy shop, they need to go through my quality control process, to make sure they work well in a range of photo artistry projects.
+When creating and designing fine art textures for my shop, they need to go through my quality control process, to make sure they work well in a range of photo artistry projects.
 For that process, I start with great photographs, like this one of Avalon.

 Avalon in Print